Email: “ah” at andrewhinton.com | LinkedIn: Profile.

 I’m a proud member of the information architecture community, helping (in a small way) to start the Information Architecture Institute, and serving on its board as both a director and an advisor.

-I’m also a dad, a husband, and subject to the rule of a Boston Terrier named Sigmund.
+I’m also a dad, a husband, and subject to the rule of two Boston Terriers, named Sigmund and Edgar.
 I have had a couple of “past lives” as a writer of poetry and fiction (literary journals, MFA, etc.) and semi-committed academic.

 I’ve lived in a number of places like Philadelphia, Louisville, and Greensboro, NC.
 In 2014 we moved back to Atlanta, where I was born and raised.
 We have a house in a wonderful, diverse neighborhood called Jefferson Park.
-Sigmund loves the back yard.
+Sigmund & Edgar love the back yard.

 Disclaimer: while I do write about my profession here, this is still a general purpose blog where I may write about all kinds of things.
-These are my views alone and they don’t represent those of my employer, family, friends or pets.
+These are my views alone and they don’t represent those of my employer, family, friends, pets, or metaphysical familiars.